Wondering Which Accessories Go In Your Aquarium

 A filter maintains proper water quality by removing impurities and collecting debris on different types of filters.
 The most common filters are canister and internal.
 Canister filters typically sit outside the tank, while internal ones sit inside the tank.

-Don’t worry about which filter you get, because all aquariums need a filter.
-There are many types of community-specific tanks you could go with, but generally it’s a good idea to have an external or internal filter depending on what type of tank you decide to keep.
+Don’t worry about which filter you get because all aquariums need one.
+You could go with many community-specific tanks, but generally, it’s a good idea to have an external or internal filter, depending on the tank type you decide to keep.

 Water Conditioner

-Water conditioners are used to turn chlorine in tap water into chloride so that it can’t burn your fish when you add it to the tank.
+Water conditioners turn chlorine in tap water into chloride so that it can’t burn your fish when you add it to the tank.
 It also removes chloramines and helps with any damage caused by copper in drinking water.

 Cleaning Tools

-Scrapers work like scrubbers, however, they are made specifically for glass surfaces and can be used in place of your finger to scrape away any hard-to-reach deposits on the sides or bottom of your tank.
-Brushes work pretty much the same way, except they can be a bit more thorough and a little less harsh on your decorations.
+Scrapers work like scrubbers.
+However, they are made specifically for glass surfaces and can be used in place of your finger to scrape away any hard-to-reach deposits on the sides or bottom of your tank.
+Brushes work the same way, except they can be more thorough and less harsh on your decorations.

 You might also want some plastic tubing to siphon debris from the bottom of your aquarium.
-Be sure to have some activated charcoal on hand, as well as poly pads for the inside and outside of your filter.
+Be sure to have some activated charcoal on hand and poly pads for the inside and outside of your filter.
 These cleaning tools will make it easier to clean your tank and keep fish waste from building up too quickly.

 Lighting

-Depending on what kind of plants you get, you might also want to have a fertilizing solution on hand for your plants.
+Depending on what kind of plants you get, you might also want a fertilising solution for your plants.

 Nitrates and pH